When someone you love decides they don’t want to be with you anymore, it can feel like your world is crumbling down.

 Don’t Resist the Feeling of Longing (but Don’t Feed Into It Either)

 It’s human to miss what once was — after all, your relationship was a significant part of your life.
-When waves of longing hit, let them wash over you without judgement.
+When waves of longing hit, let them wash over you without judgment.

 Yet, here’s the key: don’t let those feelings drag you under.

-Acknowledge the longing, give it a moment, then gently steer your thoughts towards what lies ahead.
+Acknowledge the longing, give it a moment, and then gently steer your thoughts towards what lies ahead.

 Avoid Dwelling on the Past